OWNERSHIP AND MANAGEMENT

 For all inquiries relating to the integrity of Euro-Atlantic Studies New Series content or COPE Core Practice areas, please email us at contact@eas.ro

-All queries will be handled sensitively and as confidentially as possible within the
+All queries will be handled sensitively and as confidentially as possible within the scope of any necessary subsequent investigation.

 Postal address: Centre of Euro-Atlantic Studies, „Prof.univ.dr.
 Constantin Buse”, Bd.
 Regina Elisabeta 4-12, Sector 5, cod 030018, Bucharest, Romania.